 If your labelling strategy doesn’t require time sensitive variable information you can opt to order your labels pre-printed.
 When ordering preprinted labels there are often more options when it comes to the use of colour making it easier to incorporate brand logos or colour-coding.
 You might also want to bypass in-house application altogether and look into a pre-barcoding option like our program, READY Labware Services.

 Based on everything we've discussed above, it should come as no surprise that the investment in an automatic label applicator system can vary based on things like throughput needs and connectivity requirements.

 Automation equipment is known to be on the pricier end when it comes to overall cost, which is why it’s best to consider it an investment.
 When you take into account all of the value gained and possibilities for future savings in the form of reduced labour and waste alongside increased throughput, it becomes a lot less intimidating.

 Even more, as its popularity grows and the technology further develops, more budget friendly options are becoming available.
 Just recently cab released their Axon 2 tube and vial automation system which can be purchased for less than $10,000!
 As a partner of cab we are extremely excited to help them unroll this affordable automation option and offer it among our product line, so check out our review to see what we have to say about it!

 That being said, automated tube and vial label applicator systems still vary greatly in price, our own systems alone range from just under $10,000 to over $100,000.
-When considering business justification for a label applicator system, it's helpful to think through opportunity costs; what is the expense if a labeling mistake occurs, or if an asset doesn't get labeled at all?
-And also consider what’s already being spent on labeling.
+When considering business justification for a label applicator system, it's helpful to think through opportunity costs; what is the expense if a labelling mistake occurs, or if an asset doesn't get labelled at all?
+And also consider what’s already being spent on labelling.